cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 # Getting Started with a RESTful API

-This five-part series will show you how to build an API from the ground-up using Node's Express and AWS DynamoDB.
+This five-part series will show you how to build an API from the ground up using Node's Express and AWS DynamoDB.

 We'll build an API that simply reads and writes data about bikes, a perfect start for an e-commerce shop.
 We'll also be using Cyclic to host our API for free, including the DynamoDB storage.